 Each of Granite REIT and Granite GP has a separately designated standing audit committee (each an "Audit Committee"), currently composed of Messrs.
 Miller (Chairman), Daal and Mawani, each of whom has been determined by the Trustees, in the case of Granite REIT, or the Directors, in the case of Granite GP, to be "independent" and "financially literate", as such terms are defined in Multilateral Instrument 52-110 - Audit Committees and "independent" under the corporate governance standards of the NYSE applicable to audit committees.
 As well, it has been determined that each of Messrs.
 Miller, Daal and Mawani is an "audit committee financial expert" within the meaning of the rules of the SEC under the Sarbanes-Oxley Act of 2002.
-The education and experience of each Audit Committee member that is relevant to the performance of his responsibilities as a member of each Audit Committee is set forth in their respective biographies above under the heading "Management of Granite REIT".
+The education and experience of each Audit Committee is set forth in their respective biographies above under the heading "Management of Granite REIT".